Electrokinetic Effects on Flow and Ion Transport in Charge-Patterned Corrugated Nanochannels: Theoretical background and model design

 In the expression above, we introduce the Gouy-Chapman length, $l_\mathrm{G}=\varepsilon k_\mathrm{B}T/(e_0 \sigma_0)$, to indicate the distance from the channel boundary at which the thermal energy of the ions approximates their electrostatic potential energy.

-Equations~(\ref{eq:momentum_balance}), (\ref{eq:continuity}) and (\ref{eq:slip_velocity}) represent modified advection-diffusion dynamics that are supplemented by a charge-dependent electrostatic force.
-To close the system, the electrostatic potential, and thus the electric field, is solved using the Poisson equation,
+Eq.~(\ref{eq:continuity}) in combination with Eq.~(\ref{eq:slip_velocity}) represents modified advection-diffusion dynamics that are supplemented by a charge-dependent electrostatic force.
+To close the system, the electrostatic potential, and thus the local electric field, is solved using the Poisson equation,

 where a uniform dielectric permittivity is assumed for the background fluid, $\varepsilon=\varepsilon_\mathrm{r}\varepsilon_0$, denoting $\varepsilon_\mathrm{r}$ as the relative permittivity.
-The local charge density $\rho_\mathrm{c}=z_- c_- + z_+ c_+$ is directly related to the ion distributions provided by equation~(\ref{eq:continuity}) and influences the background velocity through equation~(\ref{eq:momentum_balance}).
-Importantly, the surface charge distribution introduced in equation~(\ref{eq:surface_charge_distribution}) and conceptually illustrated in figure~\ref{fig:concept_diagram} enters the system through the Neumann boundary conditions that are prescribed along the top and bottom surfaces of the channel,
+The local charge density $\rho_\mathrm{c}=z_- c_- + z_+ c_+$ is directly related to the ion distributions provided by Eq.~(\ref{eq:continuity}) and influences the background velocity through Eq.~(\ref{eq:momentum_balance}).
+For the remainder of the paper, we assume the salt to be monovalent, $z_\pm=\pm e_0$.